 Source: WDIO, Fox21, Northern News Now, March 24–25, 2026The city announces the permanent closure of the library's Michigan Street entrance.
 Framed as operational, but adds a note to the record.

-We, the undersigned residents and patrons of the City of Duluth, call on the City to preserve the Duluth Public Library's Main Library at 520 West Superior Street as the anchor of the library system and as an accessible civic space at the heart of downtown.
+We, the undersigned residents and patrons of the City of Duluth, call on the City to preserve the Duluth Public Library's Main Library as a full-service civic anchor within the heart of downtown Duluth.

 We ask the City to: